gavinlyonsrepo/cylon/README.md

 Output and environment variables
 -------------------------------------
-Most system output (logfiles, backups, downloads and updates etc) is placed at below path, unless otherwise specified on screen.
+Most system output (logfiles, downloads and updates etc) is placed at below path, unless otherwise specified on screen.
-Output folders are created with following time/date stamp syntax HHMM-DDMONYY-X where X is output type i.e backup, update etc. The default path is:
+Output folders are created with following time/date stamp syntax HHMM-DDMONYY-X where X is output type i.e download, update etc. The default path is:
 ```sh
 $HOME/Documents/Cylon
 ```